 - Take a quick glance together at tomorrow.
 Are the to-do list and schedule realistic?
 Do any adjustments need to be made?

 There is nothing like a new start to minimize stress and encourage successful days.
-By helping your children learn how to determine priorities, work around disruptions, and start fresh every day, you are turning their budding time management skills into real-life planning skills!
+By helping your children learn flexibility by discovering how to determine priorities, work around disruptions, and start fresh every day, you are turning their budding time management skills into real-life planning skills!